-Our proactive moderation, up 16.5x from the same period last year, allows us to shield players from negative content and conduct.
-The Xbox Safety team issued more than 7.51M proactive enforcements against inauthentic accounts, representing 74% of the total enforcements in the reporting period (up from 57% last reporting period).
+The Xbox team issued more than 4.33M proactive enforcements against inauthentic accounts, representing 57% of the total enforcements in the reporting period.
 Inauthentic accounts are typically automated or bot-created accounts that create an unlevel playing field and can detract from positive player experiences.
-We continue to make investments to address these accounts so players can have safe, positive, and inviting experiences.
+Our proactive moderation, up 9x from the same period last year, allows us to catch negative content and conduct before it reaches players.
+We continue to invest and improve our tech so players can have safe, positive, and inviting experiences.
+More detail...